fdiss/franziskadisslbacherpersonalhomepage/content/blogs/chancen/_index.md

 author: admin
 #tags: ["Vermögensverteilung", "Piketty", "Ungleichheit", "Vermögenssteuer", "Wealth Inequality", "Wealth Distribution", "Taxation"]
 linkTitle: Chancengleichheit
-summary: This articles argues that policy makers have to have an eye on both, inequality in outcomes and inequality in opportunities.
+#summary: This articles argues that policy makers have to have an eye on both, inequality in outcomes and inequality in opportunities.
 date: '2020-08-19'
 type: book
-weight: 1
+weight: 2
 links:
   - name: "Read the article at Blog Arbeit und Wirtschaft"
     url: wblog.at/soziale-mobilitaet-in-oesterreich/